An augmented reality mobile app that helps museum visitors be engaged with the artifacts while providing them learning experience

 Difficult to get the context of use

-Keeping our design principles in mind, we did some brainstorming session to generate ideas around the chosen artifacts to narrow down our problem.
+Keeping our design principles in mind, we did some brainstorming sessions to generate ideas around the chosen artifacts to narrow down our problem.

 We tested our low-fidelity setup with 5 participants.
 As we could not test it in the museum, we created the museum-like setup at our testing site.